 4 minute mile man in Westminster Abbey

-This is the new memorial to Roger Banister (1929-2018) in Westminster Abbey.
+This memorial to Roger Banister (1929-2018) was unveiled in 2021 in Westminster Abbey.
 He is best known as the first person to run a mile in less than 4 minutes on 6 May 1954 at Oxford’s Iffley Road track.

 One of his pacemakers was Christopher Chataway who became a broadcaster then an MP.
 The other was Chris Brasher, co-founder with John Disley in 1981 of the London Marathon.